cheredia19/independence-days/README.md

 ## United Kingdom: The ultimate modern empire

 Fifty-nine nations reached independence from the United Kingdom between the United States (1776), and Brunei (1984).
-Twenty-six countries freed from France since 1804 (Haiti).
+Twenty-six countries were freed from France since 1804 (Haiti).
 [Vanuatu gained independence from both the UK and France in 1980](https://www.geeksforgeeks.org/independence-day-of-vanuatu/).

 ### Independence from...
 <PlotlyBarChart